ncssar/sartopo_python/docs/source/index.rst

 **NOTE: sartopo_python is changing names to caltopo_python.** caltopo_python 1.0.x will be identical to sartopo_python 2.0.x.

-sartopo_python will not receive any updates after 2.0.x.
-That is, there will be no sartopo_python 2.1.0.
-Patches / bug fixes to 1.0 / 2.0 will be applied to both packages, but, minor and major version updates will only be applied to caltopo_python.

-We suggest that you change to caltopo_python as soon as possible; see that package's 'Migration from sartopo_python' documentation.
+We suggest that you change to caltopo_python as soon as possible.
+If you are just getting started with sartopo_python, we suggest that you use caltopo_python instead.

+For more information, see the :doc:`migration` page.

 Key Features
 ===============